kevlarr/busybees/README.md

 # Busybees

-Hobby blog engine including basic CMS & WYSIWYG editor.
+Hobby blog engine including basic WYSIWYG editor & image uploads/processing.

 This project is written in Rust because the language offers [more than just performance](https://blog.rocketinsights.com/rust-is-more-than-performance/) and is a great choice for server-side applications,